OskarDamkjaer/toggl-terminal/README.md

-# Toggl for terminal
+# Toggl for your terminal

-When you want to use the timer from toggl.com but from your terminal.
+Track your time with [toggl](https://www.toggl.com) right from your terminal!
 By convention all my projects start with an uppercase.
-This small thing was built mainly for my own convenience and might not be super well maintained in the future :)

-It is a bit light on error handling so use at your own risk.
+I built this mainly for my own convenience so it might have some rough edges :)

 ## Getting started